-September 4th, 2017 marks the earliest start to harvest that winemaker Ludwig Knoll, in Germany’s Franken region, has ever seen.
+September 4th, 2017 marked the earliest start to harvest that winemaker Ludwig Knoll, in Germany’s Franken region, had ever seen.
 With about 38 hectares (94 acres) of vines, 90% of which are hand-harvested, it took nearly seven full weeks to complete.
 This year, they started a whopping two weeks earlier – in the middle of August!
 Did somebody say “climate change”?

 So what does a winemaker need to consider when it comes time for the big crush?
 How do they know when to start?
 Do they simply begin with the vineyard farthest from home and work their way back?
 That might make sense logistically, but is there more to it than that?
 After-all, the entire years efforts have led up to this crucial time of year, so how does it all go down and what’s the big stress about anyway?
 How hard can it be?

 When I worked my first harvest I was pretty shocked to learn how much goes into the picking process, but maybe you won’t be.
 Maybe you are already a savvy wine-o and have worked a few harvests yourself!
 Either way, I’m going to explain, from my experience, how the whole process is broken down.

 Above the equator harvest generally occurs between August and November.
 Below the equator, between February and April.

 A winemaker wants to wait for each different grape varietal to reach it’s optimal ripeness for the style of wine they intend to make using that fruit.
 Deciding exactly when that time has arrived is probably the single most important decision in the whole winemaking process.
 Every varietal ripens at a certain pace, for example: Cabernet Sauvignon will need longer than early ripening varieties like Tempranillo or Chardonnay.